qpliu/esolang/DGOL/hs/compiler/README.md

 So instead of compacting after garbage collection, set a new flag in `allocator_and_garbage_collector_state` if compaction is warranted.
-Then, check the flag at a safe point, say, when returning from a subroutine, and run the compactor is the flag is set.
+Then, check the flag at a safe point, say, when returning from a subroutine, and run the compactor if the flag is set.

-## Compactor algorithm
+### Compactor algorithm
 If there are at least 2 pages with less than 16 live nodes, move all the nodes from the second page (which will never be the root page) into the first page, then remove the second page from the linked list of pages, then free the second page.

-## Moving a node
+### Moving a node
 When moving a node, iterate over all the edges of all the live nodes in all the pages and move the matching edges.
 And iterate over all the local variables in all the call frames and move the matching nodes.